 The Significance Of Deflection Versus Absorption

 Since 1988, AegisGuard™ Radiation Shields are the only radiation shielding products proven to deflect, or reflect, radiation frequencies away from the body without affecting a products performance, power consumption, or for wireless products, signal strength.

 Silver, copper, nickel, graphene and all other metal shielding materials are conductive and absorb radiation at varying rates contingent upon their properties.
 Grounding is mandatory because in addition to seepage as the material becomes saturated (illustrated below), its composition weakens and deteriorates over time, and absorption is accelerated.
 This is one of two reasons why every wireless product manufacturer, and the World Health Organization, do not recommend using shielding products claiming to absorb radiation.
-The second is absorbent shielding materials cause electrical and electronic products to increase their power consumption and, for wireless products, their radiated power levels.
+The second is absorbent shielding materials cause electrical and electronic products to increase their power consumption and, for wireless products, radiated power levels.

 AegisGuard™shielding technologies are based on the Law of Reflection (deflection).
 The RF source is the angle of incidence (originating source), the incidence is the source contact point with an AegisGuard™shielded surface, and the angle of reflection is the deflection angle off of a shielded surface.
 For smooth surfaces, such as glass, the source dimension and angle at the contact point are equal to its dimension and angle of deflection from the contact point.
 Defined as specular deflection, this technology is in AegisGuard™XP and Wired & Air Tube Headset products, and also in AegisGuard™LS, the first L (Life) Series product models announced in 2005.